-On these early steps we will create some ruined castles standing on a rocky mountain.
+On these early steps, we will create some ruined castles standing on a rocky mountain.
 We need this image to begin with.
 We will use this image as the rocky mountain.

 We have to cut out the crack of the image.
-To do this purpose, take pen tool (P) in the panel tool.
+To do this purpose, take the pen tool (P) in the panel tool.
 With the tool, cut out the crack lined out in red as shown in the screenshot.

 For your inspiration, this is the cut out we have now.

 After cutting out the crack, we will start to create a rocky mountain with some ruins standing on it.
 We do this on a new canvas.
 Hit Ctrl+N to create a new canvas.
-Set the size of the canvas as the one sampled in the screenshot.
+Set the size of the canvas like the one sampled in the screenshot.

 Next, select and copy (Ctrl+C) the cut out and then paste (Ctrl+V) it on the new canvas.
 We need to flip the cut out horizontally or resize it as needed.
 To do this, go to edit > transform > flip horizontal/scale.

 Duplicate (Ctrl+J) the first crack to create the second one.
 Go again to edit > transform > flip horizontal to flip back the second crack as its original direction.
-Take move tool (V) and move it to the upper position behind the first one.
+Take the move tool (V) and move it to the upper position behind the first one.